Edward Aveling: The American journey of agitation 1886

 Between September and December 1886 they lectured in New York, St. Louis, Baltimore, Detroit, Milwaukee, Kansas City, Cincinnati, Pittsburgh, Bridgeport, Minneapolis and many other cities including Chicago.
-Aveling took with him his "Rand & MacNally" guides, which he described as "the "Bradshaws" of the States" After their return to London on 4 January 1887, they wrote a book for English readers detailing the situation of the left-wing political movement and trade unions in the US, which they said was populated by "unconscious socialists," people who shared socialist values but disclaimed socialist ideas.
+Aveling took with him his "Rand & MacNally" travel guides, which he described as "the "Bradshaws" of the States" After their return to London on 4 January 1887, they wrote a book for English readers detailing the situation of the left-wing political movement and trade unions in the US, which they said was populated by "unconscious socialists," people who shared socialist values but disclaimed socialist ideas.
 Aveling and Marx wrote:

 The mass of American Workers had scarcely any more conception of the meaning of Socialism than had 'their betters.'
 They also had been grievously misled by capitalist papers and capitalist economists and preachers.
 Hence it came to pass that after most of our meetings we were met by Knights of Labour, Central Labour Union men, and members of other working-class organisations, who told us that they, entering the place antagonists to Socialism as they fancied, had discovered that for a long time past they had been holding its ideas.

-On 21 December Aveling had spoken at a mass demonstration of the American SLP in New York and suggested that the SLP and the Knights of Labour should merge.
-A few days later at a party meeting of the SLP,Aveling repeated this idea that was rejected by the SLP chairman Wilhelm Rosenberg, it led to a serious rift and Aveling charged Rosenberg with pursuing "German-speaking sectarianism".
+On 21 December, Aveling had spoken at a mass demonstration of the American SLP in New York and suggested that the SLP and the Knights of Labour should merge.
+A few days later at a party meeting of the SLP, Aveling repeated this idea that was rejected by the SLP chairman Wilhelm Rosenberg, it led to a serious rift and Aveling charged Rosenberg with pursuing "German-speaking sectarianism".
 Rosenberg retaliated and the SLP initiated the charges of overspending that would have serious repercussions for Aveling's reputation.

-During his time in the Socialist League Aveling wrote and translated various socialist texts but nonetheless remained unpopular in the movement, the object of a steady stream of gossip and accusations as a result of the America trip and the charges of financial impropriety that were raised against him.
-Also unpopular in Germany.
-Harald Wessel has published a photo of a receipt for $560 dated November 30, 1886 that is held at the secret archive of the Prussian Ministry of the Interior.
-Otto von Bismarck hired the Pinkerton Detective Agency, the private forerunners of the US secret services, to spy on Wilhelm Liebknecht and the Avelings.
+During his time in the Socialist League, Aveling wrote and translated various socialist texts but nonetheless remained unpopular in the movement, the object of a steady stream of gossip and accusations as a result of the first America trip, and the charges of financial impropriety that had been raised against him.
+Aveling's revolutionary notoriety had also attracted attention in Germany.
+Harald Wessel has published a photo of a receipt for $560 dated 30 November 1886, that is held at the secret archive of the Prussian Ministry of the Interior.
+Otto von Bismarck hired the Pinkerton Detective Agency to spy on Wilhelm Liebknecht and the Avelings.

 Aveling gave his own individual account "notes" of this first American journey that appear to have had less attention giving to it, presumably because it appeared after his second one from 1888, and has escaped the notice of biographers.
 "An American Journey by Edward Aveling."
-(New York:, Lovell, Gestefeld & Company, 1892), is an unusual document, that from the very beginning stamps its theatrical feel to it.
-The introduction also says that:
+(New York:, Lovell, Gestefeld & Company, 1892), is an unusual document, that from the beginning has a theatrical feel to it.
+The introduction also says: